-Daniel "Christophe" Bevilacqua is a French singer-songwriter who's been through all the usual career highs and lows, breakdowns and alcoholism de rigeur.
+Daniel "Christophe" Bevilacqua (1945-2020) was a French singer-songwriter who went through all the usual career highs and lows, breakdowns and alcoholism de rigeur.
 After an early album in 1966, he as good as disappeared until the early '70s, returning with '73's Les Paradis Perdus (Mellotronic status currently uncertain), lyrics, bizarrely, mostly written by a young Jean Michel Jarre, later, of course, known for his instrumental music.
 Strange.
 Christophe followed up a year later with the diverse Les Mots Bleus (The Blues Notes, presumably a pun), veering between the epic, self-referential opener Le Dernier Des Bevilacqua, the sleaze-rock-lite of C'est La Question, the strange, sparse Le Petit Gars and the pocket symphony of closer Souvenirs, all interspersed with variations on the expected French chanson.
 Dominique Perrier (Roche) plays Mellotron, with a lush string part on Drôle De Vie, while Souvenirs finishes with nearly a minute of nowt but multitracked choirs.

 See: La Route de Salina